biodavidjm/artMS/README.md

 some very useful guides for beginners can be found <a href="https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/" target="blank">here</a>
 and <a href="https://github.com/Bioconductor/Contributions/blob/master/CONTRIBUTING.md" target="blank">there</a> (or even <a href="http://lmgtfy.com/?q=how+to+contribute+to+a+github+project" target="blank">beyond</a>).
 When submitting a Pull Request, don't forget to select @biodavidjm as the reviewer

-## Tips

-Do you need to remember the basics of markdown?
+__Tips__: Do you need to remember the basics of markdown?
 [Check out this fantastic link](https://commonmark.org/help/tutorial/index.html).

 ## artMS Help available online

-The vignette can also be accessed at [http://artms.org](http://artms.org)
+- The vignette can also be accessed at [http://artms.org](http://artms.org)
+- Errors or warnings?
+Please,
+<a href="https://github.com/biodavidjm/artMS/issues" target="_blank">submit them as a new issue</a>
+at the official Github repository
+- Any other inquiries: <artms.help@gmail.com>